Absolute Combinatorial Game Theory: The main lemma

 \begin{proof} If $|\s|\le 1$ then there is nothing to prove so we may assume that $|\s|>1$.
 If $|\A|=1$, that is $\A=\{0\}$, then, by Lemma \ref{lem:outcome0}, $|\s|=2$, and so without loss of generality we may assume that $\s=\{-1,1\}$.
-This gives one of two cases normal- or mis\`ere-play, as displayed in the examples of universes in Section~\ref{sec:1}, and the results are known, in particular Siegel solved the case of mis\`ere-play \cite[p271]{Siege2007}.
+This gives one out of two cases, normal- or mis\`ere-play, as displayed in the examples of universes in Section~\ref{sec:def}, and the results are known, in particular Siegel solved the case of mis\`ere-play \cite[p274]{Siege2015b}; we include these cases for completeness, and to illustrate the core idea before plunging into the harder case for scoring-play.
+The forward direction ignores play convention.\\